What to Look for at the Final Walk-Through

 Comparing Property Condition to Purchase Agreement

 Buyers should bring their purchase agreements to their walk-through in case they need to refer to contract terms during their analysis.
-It also helps to have a checklist to mark while reviewing property conditions, to avoid skipping important elements.
+It also helps to have a buyers checklist to mark while reviewing property conditions, to avoid skipping important elements.
 Here is a detailed list of features buyers should examine during their final walk-throughs.

 Often times, buyers negotiate sale terms to keep new appliances, light fixtures, window treatments and other installations as part of their purchases agreements.
 Buyers should begin their walk-throughs by confirming all agreed upon features are still present and in the same condition as the time of inspection.
 Review property exteriors to check for features such as play structures, hot tubs, compost barrels and plants.
 Sellers sometimes dig up bushes or small trees to replant at their new properties.